PuppyQ08/Cheat-Sheet/algo/README.md

   }
 ```
 here template 2 is equivalent to template 1 because you just need to compare with target.
-But if you need to access to mid and mid+1 value (which is the reason we use template),
+But if you need to access to mid and mid+1 value
 you need to change `right= nums.size()` to `right= nums.size()-1` otherwise you got segfault.

 Also if the vector has duplicated numbers, and you want to find the edge of target*n, lager value.